 You can go to another Section or Gallery page by clicking on an item in the pull-down menus in the gold masthead at the top of the page.
 You can search for a specific plaque type (e.g., "FBI" ) by entering the key word in the search box in the upper right of the gold masthead.
 You can view a list and use the navigation bar for all 24 Gallery types by viewing the silver box on the left side of the HOME page.
 You can also view different types of plaques for different customer groups (e.g., State Courts or US Coast Guard) by clicking on the TYPE section in the gold masthead above.
 You can view a description of all of the different plaque styles by clicking on the plaque STYLE section also listed in the gold masthead.

 To request information, a design, a quote, or to place an order, click on the text (e.g., "contact ", " quote", " file" or " order") in the upper right of the gold masthead at the top of this page.
 All prices are given on the PRICE page in the gold masthead.

-For more information on design options, prices and delivery times, please call us at 951-698- 8484 or email us at firstname.lastname@example.org, and our knowledgeable and friendly customer service representatives Christie and Regina will be pleased to help you.
+For more information on design options, prices and delivery times, please call us at 951-698- 8484 or email us at firstname.lastname@example.org, and one of our knowledgeable and friendly customer service representatives Christie, Regina and Liz, will be pleased to help you.